Stable (2+1)-dimensional soliton and breather molecules in a cold Rydberg atomic gas: Rotating SMs and BMs (breather molecules) in the regime of strongly nonlocal nonlinearity

-To further verify the trajectories of SMs and BMs, we analyze the equation of motion for individual solitons.
-We find when $v = 0.8$, the distance $d$ from a soliton to the origin undergoes periodic variation-first decreasing and then increasing, see Fig.~\ref{fig5}(a).
-Meanwhile, the $\xi_1$- and $\eta_1$-coordinates of the center-of-mass of soliton oscillate as cosine and sine functions, respectively.
-The results obtained are consistent with those shown in Fig.~\ref{fig4}(a).
-Corresponding to Fig.~\ref{fig4}(b), initial velocity $v=1$, we find that the soliton's distance from the origin remains fixed on the circle, while its center-of-mass coordinates $\xi_1$ and $\eta_1$ oscillate periodically as cosine and sine functions, respectively, indicating that the soliton simply rotates on its initial orbit and the rotation period is $\pi$; see Fig.~\ref{fig5}(b).
-This result consistent with the Fig.~\ref{fig4}(b) and the analytical result in Appendix~A [see Eqs.(~\ref{eq:sub1}) and (\ref{eq:sub2})].
-When $v = 1.2$, the distance $d$ from a soliton to the origin undergoes periodic variation-first increasing and then decreasing.
-Meanwhile, the $\xi_1$- and $\eta_1$-coordinates of the center-of-mass of soliton oscillate as cosine and sine functions as same as panel (a) and (b); see Fig.~\ref{fig5}(a).
+To further verify the SM\ and BM\ trajectories, we analyzed equations of motion for individual solitons.
+We find that, when $v=0.8$, distance $d$ from the soliton to the origin undergoes periodic variations, first decreasing and then increasing, see Fig.~\ref{fig8}(a), the $\xi _{1}$ and $ \eta _{1}$ coordinates of the soliton's center of mass oscillating as cosine and sine, respectively.
+These results are consistent with those displayed in Fig.~\ref{fig6}(a).
+Concerning Fig.~\ref{fig6}(b), with the initial rotation velocity $v=1$, we have found that the soliton's distance from the origin remains fixed on the circle, with its center-of-mass coordinates $\xi _{1}$ and $\eta _{1}$ oscillating as cosine and sine, respectively, indicating that the soliton simply rotates along its initial orbit, with period $\pi $, see Fig.~\ref{fig8}(b).
+This result is consistent with Fig.~\ref{fig6}(b) and the analytical result presented in Appendix~\ref{ap1}, see Eqs.~(\ref {eq:sub1}) and (\ref{eq:sub2}).
+When $v=1.2$, distance $d$ from the soliton to the origin undergoes periodic variations, first increasing and then decreasing.
+Meanwhile, the $\xi _{1}$ and $\eta _{1}$ coordinates of the soliton's center-of-mass oscillate as cosine and sine, see Fig.~\ref{fig8} (c).

-Figure~\ref{fig5}(d) displays the relationship between eccentricity and velocity.
-The solid line represents the analytically derived variation in eccentricity, while the dashed line corresponds to numerically computed results, showing good agreement between both~\cite{guoLargePhaseShift2004}.
-The three markers correspond to Fig.~\ref{fig5}(a), (b), and (c), with eccentricities $e = 0.6, 0,$ and 0.55, respectively.
-No numerical data are present within the range $0 < v < 0.3$ due to the absence of a local minimum in BE, indicating that there are no stable SMs or BMs within this velocity range.
+Figure~\ref{fig8}(d) displays the relation between the eccentricity and rotation velocity.
+The solid line represents the analytically derived variation of the eccentricity, while the dashed line represents the respective numerical results, showing good agreement between both~\cite {guoLargePhaseShift2004}.
+The three markers correspond to Figs.~\ref{fig8} (a), (b), and (c), with eccentricities $e=0.6,\,0,$ and $0.55$, respectively.
+No numerical data are presented in the range of $0<v<0.3$ due to the absence of a local BE\ minimum, indicating that there are no stable SMs or BMs in this velocity range.

-\section{CONCLUSION}
+\section{Conclusion}